delve-survey/datalab_landing/delve_landingpage.md

 #### DELVE DR2 Photometric Redshifts

-Photometric redshifts for DELVE DR2 are derived by integrating a Recurrent Neural Network architecture with a Mixture Density Network trained on _griz_ magnitudes and colors.
-This procedure is described in in [Teixera et al. 2024](https://ui.adsabs.harvard.edu/abs/2024A%26C....4900886T).
+Photometric redshifts for DELVE DR2 are derived by integrating a Recurrent Neural Network architecture with a Mixture Density Network trained on _griz_ magnitudes and colors as described in [Teixera et al. 2024](https://ui.adsabs.harvard.edu/abs/2024A%26C....4900886T).
 The resulting photo-z information can be accessed from the [delve_dr2.photoz](/data-explorer?showTable=delve_dr2.photoz) table.

 &nbsp;